bdoolaeghe/cassandra-course1/TPs/TP3/TP3.md

 TP3.3) Tunable consistency
 --------------------------

-* in a cqlsh, display the current consistency level (CL):
+In a cqlsh, display the current consistency level (CL):
 ```
 cqlsh:my_keyspace_rf2> CONSISTENCY;
 Current consistency level is ONE.
 ```

-* shutdown cassandra-node-2:
+Shutdown cassandra-node-2:
 ```
 docker stop cassandra-node-2
 ```

-* query the number of temperatures in CL=ALL:
+Query the number of temperatures in CL=ALL:
 ```
 cqlsh:my_keyspace_rf2> CONSISTENCY ALL
 Consistency level set to ALL.